Phenomenology of the Prethermal Many-Body Localized Regime

-in the Floquet circuit model of Ref.~\cite{Morningstar2022}, with periodic boundary conditions.
+in the Floquet circuit model of Ref.~\cite{Morningstar2022} with periodic boundary conditions, described in detail in Appendix~\ref{subapp:models}.
 Here, \(\sigma^z_0\) is the \(z\) spin operator on an arbitrary site (labelled \(0\)), \(L\) is the number of qubit degrees of freedom, \(\sigma^z_0(t) = U(t)^\dagger \sigma^z_0 U(t)\), \(U(t)\) is the unitary evolution operator, and square brackets denote a disorder average.
-Every \(\sigma^z\) operator is conserved in the \(W\to \infty\) limit (Appendix~\ref{subapp:models}).
+In this model, every \(\sigma^z\) operator is conserved in the \(W \to \infty\) limit (Appendix~\ref{subapp:models}).

 The Floquet circuit model has a well-thermalizing regime for \(W \ll 1\), where \(C(t)\) rapidly decays to zero.
 In any MBL phase, \(C(t)\) acquires a non-zero late time value.
-In the intermediate regime of prethermal MBL, \(1 \lesssim W \lesssim 25\), \(C(t)\) decays slowly to zero in the thermodynamic limit.
+In the intermediate regime of prethermal MBL, \(1 \lesssim W \lesssim 25\), \(C(t)\) decays slowly to zero in the \(L \to \infty\) limit~\cite{Morningstar2022}.

 In more detail, in the intermediate regime, \(C(t)\) first drops to some \(O(1)\) value within a few tens of periods, and then decays very slowly.
 The functional form of this decay appears logarithmic at small system sizes or short times~\cite{Sels2021}, but a better fit for larger system sizes is to a stretched exponential~(\autoref{fig:correlators}, Appendix~\ref{subapp:fits}),